 Make sure your team knows when seasonal discounts start and stop.
 Otherwise they'll use the old, more expensive price in their calculations for weeks.

-Administration: keep track of seasonal prices
+Administration: track both standard and seasonal prices

 Distinguish between your standard food cost and seasonal food cost.
 This prevents confusion when the season ends.